 If you haven't added a Serial Number in your Form then it is advised that you select another field to define as the Key to your Form.

 Examples of Key uses

 - Keys are necessary to allow users to import Records to a Subform or to Reference another Form.
 This is because users need to link Records by using a common field (i.e. the Key or the Serial Number).

-- A Single Selection field which is the unique Key in a Form will alert users if they select the same option more than once.
+- A Single Selection field which is the unique Key in a Form will prevent users from adding a Record where the same option is selected more than once.

-- A Reference field which is the unique Key in a Form will alert users if they select the same referenced Record more than once.
+- A Reference field which is the unique Key in a Form will prevent users from adding a Record where the same referenced Record is selected more than once.

 - If you add a Serial Number field in your Form, this field automatically becomes the Key field for your Form and you cannot add other Keys.

 - You can add up to 5 Keys in a Form (or only one Serial Number).